Next Application Deadline

-Key characteristics of an ASBMB-recognized program are described in the sections below.
+Key characteristics of an ASBMB-accredited program are described below.
 The ASBMB recognizes that many programs (particularly at smaller schools) may not be able to incorporate all of these characteristics exactly as described.
-Consequently, the matrix shown in Appendix I has been designed to aid evaluators in examining individual programs from a holistic perspective.
+Consequently, the evaluation rubric has been designed to aid evaluators in examining individual programs from a holistic perspective.

 Curriculum - Click on link for more information.